4o4R/gymnasticonV2/README.md

 ### Option 2 - Install onto Raspberry Pi OS using the script

-Use this when you already have Raspberry Pi OS on the device, or when you want Raspberry Pi OS Bookworm support for Pi 5.
+Use this when you already have Raspberry Pi OS on the device, or when you want Raspberry Pi OS Bookworm support for Pi 5. **This path is recommended** because it pins Node 14.21.3, installs a modern node-gyp, Python 3.11, build-essential, BLE/USB libs, and wires up systemd.
+Manual installs on Bookworm with Python 3.12 often fail with `ValueError: invalid mode: 'rU'` unless you upgrade node-gyp—this script avoids that.

 **Prerequisites**
 - Raspberry Pi OS Legacy (Buster) for Zero/Zero W, Raspberry Pi OS (Bullseye/Bookworm) for Zero 2 W/3/4/5.